 Signature Event Showcases Exploration, Creativity, and Grit

-Lawrence Technological University’s College of Architecture and Design’s (CoAD) fourth annual end-of-year exhibition features not only exquisite design and creative solutions but also celebrates perseverance, innovation, and exploration.
+Lawrence Technological University’s College of Architecture and Design’s (CoAD) fourth annual end-of-year exhibition featured not only exquisite design and creative solutions but also celebrated perseverance, innovation, and exploration.

 “Given the current climate of division and turmoil – the challenge is to understand how we can use our abilities as architects to serve the world.”